 He was then asked to direct an episode of Showtime network's Fallen Angels (1993), a highly acclaimed show that each week featured different film stars such as Tom Hanks, Danny Glover and Gary Oldman.
 Alfonso directed Laura Dern and Alan Rickman in the episode "Murder Obliquely" and won the 1993 Cable Ace Award for Best Director.

 Cuarón made his American feature film debut with a new adaptation of Frances Hodgson Burnett's classic children's novel, A Little Princess (1995).
-The movie earned two Oscar nominations for Best Art Direction/Set Decoration and Best Cinematography, but paled in comparison to previous adaptations such as the 1939 film version and the superior 1986 PBS TV version, which starred the award-winning child actress Amelia Shankley.
+The movie earned two Oscar nominations for Best Art Direction/Set Decoration and Best Cinematography, but paled in comparison to previous adaptations such as the 1939 film version starring Shirley Temple and the 1986 PBS TV version, which starred award-winning child actress Amelia Shankley.

 He's married to freelance journalist Annalisa Bugliani.
 They have two children together.
 He also has a child from his first marriage, to actress Mariana Elizondo.

 Children of Men(2006)

 Sólo con tu pareja (Love in the Time of Hysteria) (1991)